 SDC transactions can contain numerous elements and those elements are inter-related.
 There will be times that it is critical that a receiver in an SDC transaction be assured that the contents of the entire transaction payload were not altered in transit and the transaction is signed by the sender.
 Thus, although some individual elements can be digitally signed we still need to be able to sign the entire payload.
 This profile enables the use of the XAdES digital signature standard when this is required.

 X.6 SDC Cross Profile Considerations

 Not applicable

 Appendices

+Not applicable

 Volume 2 – Transactions

 Add section 3.Y

 3.Y <Transaction Name [Domain Acronym-#]>